Cliveden: Themed gardens

 The circular Rose Garden, designed by Sir Geoffrey Jellicoe for the Astor family in the early 1960s subsequently suffered from rose disease and was replanted as a "secret" garden of herbaceous plants in the 2000s, but in 2014 the roses were reinstated.
 The planting in the herbaceous borders in the forecourt was designed in the 1970s by the National Trust advisor Graham Stuart Thomas.:11 The west-facing border features 'fiery'-coloured flowers (red, yellow, orange) and the east-facing border is planted with more subdued colours.

-In 2011, the Trust began an ambitious project to restore the 19th-century Round Garden near the eastern edge of the estate.
+In 2011 the Trust began an ambitious project to restore the 19th-century Round Garden near the eastern edge of the estate.
 Originally this is where fruit was grown for the house, but since the 1950s it had become overgrown.
 The circular garden has a diameter of 250 ft and restoration will include reinstating the paths and wrought iron arches as well as original fruit varieties where possible.

 Woodland

-There is a lime tree avenue either side of the main drive to the house.
+There is a lime tree avenue on either side of the main drive to the house.
 Cliveden holds part of the National Plant Collection of Catalpa.
 In 1897 the 1st Lord Astor imported a section of a Californian redwood and had it installed in the woods.
 At 16 ft 6 in across it is the largest section of a Sequoia gigantea in Britain.